paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-491-metropolitan-washington-airports.md

 A prior section 49104 was renumbered [section 50104 of this title](./chapter-501-buy-american-preferences.md#section-50104).

 #### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–21 amended subsec. (b) generally.
+Prior to amendment, text read as follows: “Under the lease, the Airports Authority must pay to the general fund of the Treasury annually an amount, computed using the GNP Price Deflator, equal to $3,000,000 in 1987 dollars.
+The Secretary and the Airports Authority may renegotiate the level of lease payments attributable to inflation costs every 10 years.”

 2012—Subsec. (a)(2)(A)(iv).
 Pub.
 L. 112–95 added cl. (iv).

 2000—Subsec. (a)(5)(D).
 Pub.
 L. 106–181 added subpar.
 (D).